 In 1996 Dr. Ranson returned to the UK as Subsystems Engineering Director for Filtronic Comtek.
 There he grew the development team and expanded the company business and capabilities in integrated front end products.
-Prior to the most recent position Dr. Ranson was Director of Wireless Research working with a team focused on high efficiency power amplifiers for base station applications.
+After that he became Director of Wireless Research working with a team focused on high efficiency power amplifiers for base station applications.
 They were early adopters of the Doherty architecture, producing innovative designs for single and multi-carrier linear power amplifiers, employing large Filtronic GaAs pHEMTs and achieving state-of-the-art power added efficiencies.
-Until recently he was the Engineering Director of the Integrated Products Group of Filtronic plc responsible for engineering across the four business units in the group.
+Later he became the Engineering Director of the Integrated Products Group of Filtronic plc responsible for engineering across the four business units in the group.
 This broad technology base ranged from semiconductor device and MMIC development, through integrated assemblies for point to point radios to advanced radar and ECM sub-systems.

 Dr. Ranson is a Fellow of both the IEE now IET and the IEEE.
 Since 2006, he is a visiting Professor at Leeds University and has published technical articles, organized and presented in MTT workshops and presented numerous internal presentations and international seminars.
 He was the Digest Editor for the 1996 MTT Symposium in San Francisco, where he helped pioneer the publication on CD-ROM.
 He is a member of the MTT-S 2010 Technical Program Committee, the past Chairman of the MTT Technical Coordination Committee 20 on Wireless Communications.
 He has also been an Invited Editor for the Special Issue of the MTT Microwaves Letters focussed on European wireless communications technology.
 In 2006 he was the Technical Program Committee Chairman for European Microwave Week and the General Chair of the ECWT.
 Most recently, Dr Ranson served as UK member of the Board of Directors for the European Microwave Association (EuMA).

 Dr. Ranson has been a member of the Continuing Education Institute-Europe faculty since 2004.